Who Should You Involve in Your Next School Open House

 Showcase the opportunities your school has for prospective students to develop their academic, artistic, and athletic talents.
 Highlight the ways students will develop leadership skills, and the way you will prepare them to succeed in higher education and the world afterward.
 This will make it easier for prospective parents to see the value in the education you offer.

-School open houses led by your students have the added benefit of holding prospective students’ interest.
+Events led by your students have the added benefit of holding prospective students’ interest.
 Differentiate your open house from others that may have consisted largely of adults talking to prospective students.
 Or worse, talking almost exclusively to their parents.

 The more clearly your prospective students can see themselves learning, playing, and fitting in at your school, the more likely they will be to keep you at the top of their list when making their final decision.